sjspielman/UTbiocomputing2015/Homework/WEEK_03_python2_HW.md

 #Python 2 Homework due Feb 18

-1. Create your own python script that creates a genome with equal base frequencies of a *user-requested* size.
+1. Create your own python script that creates a genome with equal base frequencies (but randomly shuffled) of a *user-requested* size.
 Hint: use `input()`, `random`, and some of the text from the lesson.

 2. Now rewrite that code into a for loop that allows you to create 30 sequences of length 100.
 Save them in a list.